-The 6th Pests and Beneficials Review will take place virtually on Wednesday 27 January 2021.
+The 6th Pests and Beneficials Review took place virtually on Wednesday 27 January 2021.

 Theme – Delivering IPM – Overcoming the Regulatory and Economic Barriers to Progress